 In a sea of silk

-On the beach, boys play on the shore with waves and mares.
+On a beach, boys play on the shore with waves and mares.

 Gypsies chase whitecaps